-Everyone involved in the programme, or – in case of very large programmes – selected actor group representatives.A moderator leads the process and facilitates the discussions.
+Everyone involved in the programme, or – in case of very large programmes – selected actor group representatives.A facilitator leads the process and moderates the discussions.

 |What do I need to prepare?||Participants need something to note their stories.
 It is helpful to provide flipcharts for the joint discussions on the significance of the stories.|

 If a programme is not complex and its desired outcomes are clear and obvious so that they can be evaluated using a conventional indicator approach (which is less time consuming).If bringing about (social) change is not the intention of the programme.